eelispeltola/endnote-bibtex-postprocessor/README.md

 * Filename is written with `.bib` suffix instead of `.txt`
 * Filename's whitespaces are converted to underscores
 * (Optionally: all notes are removed from the resulting bibliography)
+* (Optionally: Encase all titles inside curly braces to preserve their formatting)

 ##  Setup